 Sustainable CT and the Green Bank are developing an engagement and investment platform to raise capital in support of local projects that provide individuals, families, and businesses with investment opportunities to make an impact on sustainability in their communities.
-The partnership between Sustainable CT and the Green Bank is focused on the following key priorities:
+The

-- Driving investment in projects in our communities, with a goal to accelerate over time; - Community-level engagement, from project origination through financing, that is inclusive, diverse, and "knitted"; - Creating a structure that harnesses all types of capital for impact from donations to investment; - Developing a business model that covers the cost of the program; and - Creating a measurable impact, both qualitative and quantitative.
+- Driving investment in projects in our communities, with a goal to accelerate over time; - Community-level engagement, from project origination through financing, that is inclusive, diverse, and "knitted": - Creating a structure that harnesses all types of capital for impact from donations to investment; - Developing a business model that covers the cost of the program; and - Creating a measurable impact, both qualitative and quantitative.

-Through a partnership between Sustainable CT and IOBY (In Our Backyard), an online crowdfunding platform will enable citizen leaders to have access to financial resources that they need for local sustainability projects.
+Through a partnership between Sustainable CT, IOBY (In Our Backyard), and/or Patronicity, an online crowdfunding platform will enable citizen leaders to have access to financial resources that they need for local sustainability projects.